mubeendev3/typescript-projects/02-NumberGuessingGameProject/readme.md

 # Number Guessing Game CLI

-Welcome to the Number Guessing Game CLI, a fun and interactive command-line game built with Node.js, Chalk, and Inquirer.
+Welcome to the Number Guessing Game CLI, a fun and interactive command-line game built with Node.js, Chalk, Inquirer, Boxen, and Clear.

 ## Features